-Deferred tax liabilities recognised on the Consolidated Financial Statements relate to historic earned profits, on which the corporation tax liability has not yet fallen due.
-Deferred tax liabilities are higher under Solvency II reflecting the fact that the Group can to take credit for future profits under Solvency II which are not allowed in the Consolidated Financial Statements.
-All prudence in the Consolidated Financial Statements is also removed in the Solvency II Technical Provisions.
+Deferred tax liabilities recognised in the Consolidated Financial Statements relate to historic earned profits, on which the corporation tax liability has not yet fallen due.
+Deferred tax liabilities are higher under Solvency II reflecting the fact that the Group can take credit for future profits under Solvency II which are not allowed in the Financial Statements.
+All prudence in the Financial Statements is also removed in the Solvency II Technical Provisions.

-Insurance & intermediaries liabilities under the Solvency II rules include amounts owed from reinsurers in the balance sheet of $\in$ 3.3m (2016: $\in$ 2.8m) which are included as an asset in the Consolidated Financial Statements.
-The 'any other liabilities, not elsewhere shown' figure of $\in$ 14.2 million (2016: $\in$ 13.1 million) relates to a deferred income liability that is included in the Consolidated Financial Statements but not the Solvency II Balance Sheet.
+The 'any other liabilities, not elsewhere shown' figure of €15.7 million (2017: €14.2 million) relates to a deferred income liability that is included in the Financial Statements but not the Solvency II Balance Sheet.

 All other liabilities (excluding the technical provisions) are recognised and valued for Solvency II purposes on the same basis as the annual Financial Statements, which are based on Irish GAAP.